-- Provide evidence of current cardiopulmonary resuscitation (CPR) course completion.
+- 1. Provide evidence of current cardiopulmonary resuscitation (CPR) course completion.
 CPR course completion must be maintained throughout the program. - Submit a current student Health Examination form completed appropriately by licensed physician.
-Form furnished by Allied Health Department. - Provide medical verification of two-step Mantoux skin test (chest x-ray if positive) indicating he/she is free of tuberculosis. - Provide documentation of immunity for Rubeola, Mumps, and Rubella (Measles). - 5.
+Form furnished by Allied Health Department. - Provide medical verification of two-step Mantoux skin test (chest x-ray if positive) indicating he/she is free of tuberculosis. - 4.
+Provide documentation of immunity for Rubeola, Mumps, and Rubella (Measles). - 5.
 Provide verification of immunization for hepatitis B and/or show positive antibodies, or sign a waiver. - 6.
 Purchase radiation badge. - Purchase professional liability insurance through the college by the first week of class.
-(Forms available in the Allied Health Department) - Arrange reliable transportation to and from clinical facilities as required by the program. - Abide by the policies of the College and Dental Assisting Policy Manual.
+(Forms available in the Allied Health Department) - 8.
+Arrange reliable transportation to and from clinical facilities as required by the program. - 9.
+Abide by the policies of the College and Dental Assisting Policy Manual. - 10.
+A negative background check and drug screen fompleted by the colleges selected agency at the students expense.